 Formal consent from families is not required.
 Legislation regarding participation of students in a Board-initiated survey intended for planning and programming purposes permits the collection of survey data.
 The survey is voluntary.
 Families can withdraw their child from participation in the survey by contacting their Principal |

-Is the Student Census available in languages other than English? |
+Is the Student survey available in languages other than English? |

 Yes.
 The survey for students will be available in the following top 10 languages as identified by school board enrolment data: Arabic, Cantonese, English, Farsi, French, Korean, Mandarin, Portuguese, Spanish, and Urdu. |

-What types of questions are included in the Student Census? |
+What types of questions are included in the Student survey? |

-The Student Census asks questions about student identity that include languages, gender, sexual orientation, religion/creed/faith, ethnicity, race, nationality, disability and socio-economics.
+The Student survey asks questions about student identity that include languages, gender, sexual orientation, religion/creed/faith, ethnicity, race, nationality, disability and socio-economics.
 Perceptual questions relating to opportunities, sense of belonging, and well-being are also included.

 |

-Why are we asking about masculinity/femininity? |
+Why are there questions about masculinity/femininity? |

 Masculinity and femininity are common ways we describe another person’s gender expression, or how they externally present and convey their gender identity to others.
 Gender expression is one of the protected grounds under the Ontario Human Rights Code.
 Since we are collecting demographic data based on human rights code protected grounds, this question is important to include.
 Along with, and separate from gender identity, it is critical to understand how gender expression is affecting students' experience at school, as research has shown that students who are read as gender non-conforming (i.e., who do not express gender like other people expect them to) report greater harassment and violence whether or not they are LGBTQ+.
 In other words, gender identity and sexual orientation do not necessarily predict gender-based harassment - gender expression does.
 This means that gender expression discrimination is an issue potentially experienced by a large proportion of RCDSB students.
 The question, as written with the seven-point scale, has been validated by the most recent research on gender expression.
 Retaining their format is the most rigorous way to ask about gender expression since masculinity and femininity each have a very wide range |

-Why are you asking questions about socio-economic status (such as how many TVs or bathrooms a student has in their home)? |
+Why are there questions about socio-economic status (such as how many TVs or bathrooms a student has in their home)? |

-The data collected through the census will help us learn more about RCDSB students – their backgrounds, experiences and needs.
-Questions around a student’s socio-economic status (family education, wealth etc.) help to provide a full picture of a student and have been validated by the Organization for Economic Co-operation and Development’s PISA (Programme for International Student Assessment) and were recommended for inclusion by the Ministry of Education.
+The data collected through the survey helps us learn more about RCDSB students – their backgrounds, experiences and needs.
+Questions around a student’s socio-economic status (family education, wealth etc.) help to provide a full picture of a student and have been validated by the Organization for Economic Co-operation and Development’s PISA (Program for International Student Assessment) and were recommended for inclusion by the Ministry of Education.
 Further, measuring the socio-economic status of students can be directly related to student achievement.
 The Ministry also provided boards with guidelines on how to ask these important questions. |

-Does my child need to answer every question on the census? |
+Does my child need to answer every question on the survey? |

-The Student Census is voluntary.
-Students may choose to skip questions if they do not wish to provide answers, or they can choose not to participate at all.
-It is important to note that the higher the completion rate, the more reliable the information will be in helping us to identify and remove systemic barriers and bias, and provide better services to our students and communities. |
+It is important to note that the higher the completion rate, the more reliable the information is in helping us to identify and remove systemic barriers and bias, and provide better services to our students and communities. |

-Can I view a copy of the Student Census before my child participates? |
+Can I view a copy of the Student survey before my child participates? |

-Yes click here as copies of the census are available for review. |
+Yes click here as copies of the survey are available for review. |

 What gives the school board the right to collect this information? |